How to Get Busy Influencers to Share Your Content

 I don’t care if you send email updates to your grandma once a week if it’s too long and has horrible spacing, no one wants to read it.
 Your grandma will probably read it because she loves you and has four hours to kill every day after lunch and before bridge class, but if you are emailing anyone with a busy schedule, your chances are slim.

-So, how do we get the attention of the busy influencers out there?
+So, how do we get the attention of the busy influencers and bloggers out there?
 If one out of every hundred emails are read by busy people, how do you become that one email?

-Through a combination of basic emailing tips and advanced methods.
-In this article, we’ll start with some basic email tips, then we’ll move along to advanced tips, and we’ll weave in some examples of well-crafted email as well as bad ones along the way.
+Through a combination of basic and advanced email best practices .
+In this article about emailing influencers and bloggers, we’ll start with some basic email tips, then we’ll move along to more advanced email best practices, and we’ll weave in some examples of outreach emails, as well as bad ones along the way.

-This article will help you make sure that your emails actually get read, responded to, and even better, get you what you ask for.
+This article will help you make sure that your emails get opened responded to, and even better, get you what you ask for.

 Just because you’ve been using email since Yahoo or AOL doesn’t mean you know how to write emails well.
 My college professors who taught me about the internet used to send out THE WORST emails to the entire class.
 So, don’t overlook the following tips.

-Piggybacking off of #1, this is another no-brainer.
+This is an influencer marketing best practice no-brainer.
 If an influencer has to dig around your email to figure out what it is you want then your chances are slim to none.
 Make sure you clearly state what it is you want from them or how they can help you.

 General statements such as, “Any advice is appreciated,” or “I’d love to hear your thoughts,” makes it more difficult for them.
 Also, make sure you show that you’ve done the heavy lifting already (more on that in #7).

 Be short and specific.
 Be clear with your intentions.
-What are you asking for?
-How can he/she help?
+What are you asking for when email influencers?
+How can this blogger help?

 3. “Proofread…um, like, duh!”

-You don’t have to double check your comma splice and try to use a bunch of semicolons, but any big spelling errors is a MAJOR red flag.
+You don’t have to double check your comma splice and try to use a bunch of semicolons, but any big spelling errors is a MAJOR red flag when emailing bloggers and influencers.

 “But I’m only human!
 I can’t guarantee that every email I send will be perfect,” okay, okay, I hear you.
 You don’t have to be perfect, but you can try by rereading your email a few times.